 The concessionary ticket is free of charge and only one is issued per disabled person.
 Pulteney Cruisers reserves the right to request ‘proof of a disability’ before complying with our free carer policy.
 Please bring along a disability living allowance letter (no more than 12 months old) or similar.

 Children under 16 must travel with an adult and must at all times be the responsibility of that adult.
 Leaning over the sides or sitting in the edges of the vessel is not prohibited and it is the responsibility of the adult to keep children in their care safe at all times.

-There is a toilet on each vessel which may be used at any point during the cruise.
+There is toilet onboard for Staff and emergencies only.
 The toilet is not adapted for disabled users.